Some of the links in this post are from our sponsors. We provide you with accurate, reliable information. Read our Advertising Disclosure.

 In the United Kingdom, the banking industry has been catching up with the times to accommodate consumers who are increasingly using their mobile phones.

+Since that’s the case, it makes sense to have a bank where you can manage your finances straight from an all.
 There are a bunch of banks (referred to as 'challenger banks' in the U.K.) that have risen to the cause, helping to make it more convenient and less costly to use — Starling is one of them.

 In our Starling Bank review we’re going to take a look at the bank’s features, fees and who it’s a good fit for.